Massipssa/kubernetes/docs/controllers.md

 ## Replication Controller (RC) <a name="rc"></a>

 - Ensures that the number of pods are running always at any time
-- RC and Pods are linkend by labels
+- RC and Pods are linked by labels
 - Advantages:
     1. High availability
-    2. Load balancing  (trafic equalty distributed)
+    2. Load balancing  (traffic equally distributed)
     3. RC is ***OLD*** and was replaced by ***ReplicatSet***

 ### Example